NeuralEnsemble/cobrawap/pipeline/stage01_data_curation/README.md

 # Stage 01 - Data Curation
-This stage handles the loading transformation of the dataset into the standard format for the pipeline and the annotation with the required metadata.
+This stage handles the loading and transformation of a dataset into the standard format for the pipeline and the annotation with the required metadata.

 __INPUT__: A dataset of raw data of any recording modality and any format, along with information on the data acquisition and the experimental context.

-__OUTPUT__: A curated dataset in Neo format, saved as a Nix file, containing at least an AnalogSignal object and the minimal required metadata.
+__OUTPUT__: A curated dataset in [Neo](https://github.com/INM-6/python-neo) format, saved as a [Nix](https://github.com/G-Node/nix) file, containing at least an AnalogSignal object and the minimal required metadata.

-__BLOCKS__: Custom data curation specific to the dataset | Check of the data format, metadata, and namespace
+__BLOCKS__: Custom data curation, specific to the dataset | Check of the data format, metadata, and namespace

 ## Required Data Capabilities
 _What kind of data can go into the SWAP pipeline?_